This post is one of a series on ‘Germanisms in American English’ and should be read in conjunction with the introductory post here.

 Was ist mit…?

 This phrase is complicated to deal with because it has two meanings in both American English (AmE) and German, as illustrated in the table below.
-Both of the AmE examples are taken from the Dictionary of American Slang (via Dictionary.com), which dates What’s with…? to the ‘late 1930s+’ and attributes it to the Yiddish phrase Vos iz mit…?
+Both of the AmE examples are taken from the Dictionary of American Slang,1 which dates what’s with…? to the ‘late 1930s+’ and attributes it to the Yiddish phrase vos iz mit…?
 The German examples in the table are my own, as are their English translations.

 As you can see, the type 1 usage (red) has the same meaning in both AmE and German, while type 2 (blue or green) has different meanings in AmE and German.
 German type 2 is probably more commonly used than German type 1, but it has no equivalent in AmE.